 One of the best new features in Photoshop CC 2020 is the enhanced Warp command.
 While Photoshop has allowed us to warp images for years, the controls and options for the Warp command have, up till now, been pretty limited.
 But as of CC 2020, that's no longer the case.
 Adobe has added powerful new enhancements to Warp, including new Warp grid presets, new custom grid sizes, and the ability to add our own grid lines and control points wherever we need them.
 We can now select and warp multiple points within the image at the same time, and we can even scale and rotate different areas of the image independently!

 In this tutorial, I'll show you how every new feature of the Warp command works.
-To use these features, you'll need Photoshop CC 2020.
+To use these features, you'll need Photoshop 2020 or newer.
 So before you continue, make sure that your copy of Photoshop CC is up to date.

 Let's get started!

 The document setup

 For this tutorial, I've created a simple document with a man dancing in front of a gradient background.
 The original dancer photo was downloaded from Adobe Stock, and I used the new Object Selection Tool in Photoshop CC 2020 to remove him from the rest of the image.
 The gradient behind him is one of many new gradients included with Photoshop CC 2020:

 In the Layers panel, the man appears on his own layer ("Layer 1") above a Gradient Fill layer.
 Make sure you have the correct layer selected before choosing the Warp command: